-How to Appear in Google AI Overviews
+How Local Businesses Get Recommended in Google AI Overviews

 What are Google AI Overviews?

 Google AI Overviews are AI-generated summaries that appear at the top of Google search results for certain queries.
-They are generated by Google's Gemini model and synthesize information from multiple sources — your website, your Google Business Profile, directory listings, review platforms, and other content Google has indexed — into a single answer block.
+They are generated by Google's Gemini model and synthesize information from multiple sources, your website, your Google Business Profile, directory listings, review platforms, and other content Google has indexed, into a single answer block.
 For local queries like “best plumber in Wesley Chapel” or “HVAC company open on Saturday near me,” AI Overviews often include a short list of recommended businesses with ratings, hours, and a brief description.

 How Google selects content for AI Overviews